SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !!                   ^

-You also use an initializer expression to delegate to the initializer of a superclass:
+You also use an initializer expression to delegate to the initializer of a superclass.

 .. testcode::